 Please do not drink alcohol prior to the flight.

-Up to 3 guests can join you to enjoy the tour of the Heritage Hangar and observe take off and landing from the hangar.
+Up to 4 guests can join you to enjoy access to the Heritage Hangar and observe the engine start up and shut down of the aircraft.

 - A detailed pre-flight briefing covering the aircraft, equipment and in flight safety procedures.

-- Guided tour of the Biggin Hill Heritage Hangar for up to three guests.
+- Access to the Biggin Hill Heritage Hangar for up to four guests.